 Instructions

-- In a large pot heat up 3 tablespoons of the oil, add the caraway seeds, juniper and allspice berries, bay leaf and onion and gently fry for 3 minutes stirring often
+- In a large pot heat 3 tablespoons of the oil, add the caraway seeds, juniper and allspice berries, bay leaf and onion and gently fry for 3 minutes stirring often.

 - Push the onion mixture to the side and add the chicken thighs.
-Fry for 2 minutes on each side.
+Cook for 2 minutes on each side.

-- Add the sauerkraut, cabbage, prunes, tomato paste, mushrooms, marjoram, paprika, pepper to taste and half of the water and stir to combine.
-Close the lid, bring to the boil then simmer for 1 hour.
+- Add the sauerkraut, cabbage, prunes, tomato puree, mushrooms, marjoram, paprika, pepper to taste and half of the water and stir to combine.
+Cover, bring to the boil then simmer for 1 hour stirring occasionally.
+Top up with more water as needed (make sure the bigos doesn't stick to the bottom of the pan).

-- In a frying pan heat up the remaining oil (1-2 tablespoons) and fry the chopped sausage until crispy stirring often.
-Add the sausage (not the fat) into the stew and continue cooking gently for another hour.
-Add a little more water at this point if you like.
+- In a frying pan heat the remaining oil (1-2 tablespoons) and fry the chopped sausage until crispy stirring often.
+Add the sausage into the stew and continue cooking gently for 1-1ยฝ hours.
+Add a little more water if needed.

 - Remove the chicken from the pot, separate the meat from the bone and put the meat pieces back into the pot.
-Serve with mashed potatoes or rye/pumpernickel bread.
+Serve with boiled/mashed potatoes or rye/pumpernickel bread.

 Notes

-- Use any meat you like but ensure it’s dark, not white (not chicken breast or pork tenderloin for example).
+- *Use any meat you like but ensure itโs dark, not white (not chicken breast or pork tenderloin for example).
+Pork ribs or pork shoulder are good options.

-- Use any Polish sausage (kielbasa) but ensure it’s smoked (most are).
-I used smoked chicken sausage.
+- Use any Polish sausage (kielbasa) but ensure itโs smoked (most are).
 You can also add crisped up bacon or pieces of chopped ham.

 - Wash the porcini thoroughly by placing in a bowl with a little water and rubbing with your fingertips to get rid of any grit.
 Then rinse under cold water and add into the bigos.